-NGED South Wales holds the Action on Hearing Loss (formerly RNID) 'Louder Than Words' charter mark accreditation which assesses and endorses the accessibility of our services for deaf and hard of hearing people.
-We have held the accreditation for nine years.
+NGED East Midlands holds the Action on Hearing Loss (formerly RNID) 'Louder Than Words' charter mark accreditation which assesses and endorses the accessibility of our services for deaf and hard of hearing people.
+We have held the accreditation for eleven years.
 NGED was the first DNO Group in the UK to have launched the "InterpreterNow" service.
 This enables deaf customers to contact us in British Sign Language ("BSL") via an online interpreter by downloading a free app.
-In addition, we now provide a series of customer information videos in BSL. addition, we also provide a series of customer information videos in BSL.
+In addition, we now provide a series of customer information videos in BSL.